What Is an Extrapleural Pneumonectomy?

 What to Expect After Surgery

-Recovery from an EPP can be very slow.
-Rarely, patients will need to breathe with the assistance of a respirator for the first few days after the operation, and the drainage tubes will remain in place for one to two days to monitor for bleeding and air leak.
+Recovering from an EPP can take some time.
+In some cases, patients may need a respirator to help with breathing for the first few days after surgery.
+Additionally, drainage tubes will be in place for one to two days to help monitor for any bleeding or air leaks.

 Recommended Reading